 Spain is a popular destination for those wishing to broaden their horizons and study here while enjoying everything this fabulous country has to offer.

-With some of the world’s best universities, historic cities, great nightlife and the opportunity to learn the language while immersing yourself into the Spanish culture, it’s easy to see why Spain is so appealing.
+With some of the world’s best universities, historic cities, great nightlife, and the opportunity to learn the language while immersing yourself in the Spanish culture, it’s easy to see why Spain is so appealing.

 If you are set on coming to Spain to study for more than 90 days, you will most definitely need to apply for a Spanish student visa.